Go to Reviews.org AU Edition

 Signal jamming is more complicated.
 It also requires special equipment, so it’s unlikely to happen to you.
 But just in case, ask your security company how it guards against jamming.
 Some systems, like SimpliSafe and Nest Secure, say they have preventive anti-jam features that alert the user.³

-We also suggest getting some cameras.
+We also suggest getting some cameras and investing in professional monitoring.
 Even if your system is jammed, your cameras will still record footage that can help you catch the intruder.
+With professional monitoring, you can always have a second pair of eyes on your property.

 A burglar might disable your alarm by cutting wires or using other tricks.
 Still, there’s always something you can do to stay one step ahead of intruders.
-Keep your system on, make sure you have a backup, use a strong, unique password, and/or invest in some cameras.
+Keep your system on, schedule light timers, check your home for any potential weaknesses, make sure you have a backup, use a strong, unique password, and/or invest in some cameras.

 Now that you know, here are your next steps.